loosewheel/lwexport_tools/readme.txt

 region is greater than the Maximum section volume setting a message is sent to the player, and the operation is cancelled.
 After the second position is selected a form opens containing the data of that section.
 This can then be copied out.
+A log message is issued with the volume of node exported a the milliseconds for the operation.
 The format of this data is compatible with lwcreative_tools buffer tool.
 ** This tool does not make any alterations to the map.